acarapetis/spring-vue-demo/README.md

 ## Running

-If you have OpenJDK 8 and maven installed, all you should need to do is clone this repository and run `mvn spring-boot:run`.
+If you have OpenJDK 8 and maven installed, all you should need to do is clone this repository and run `mvn spring-boot:run`, and (after dependency installation and compilation) the web application will be available at http://localhost:8080/.

 (A note to those that requested this: I tried briefly to get this to run using the basic jetty maven plugin, but had no luck configuring it quickly and didn't